Ethnogenesis: African Americans in the United States

 Ethnicity is not solely based on race.
 However, due to the race-based history, system, and lifestyle of American society, African Americans tend to prefer to identify racially, rather than ethnically.
 This racialized identity has created the common misconception that African Americans are virtually a mono-racial African-descendant ethnic group in the United States.
 Still, the genetic architecture of African Americans is distinct from that of non-American Africans.
 This is consistent with the history of Africans, Europeans, and Native Americans intermixing during the transatlantic slave trade and race being a social construct created in the United States.
 Black American ethnicity stems from the unique ethnogenesis of their ancestors.
 This distinct cultural heritage, forged through generations of shared experience in the United States, differs from that of Black immigrants and their descendants, who, despite being racialized as Black in America, retain their own distinct cultural and ethnic identities.
 Though both might be racially categorized as "Black," an African immigrant and a Black American have distinct ethnic identities.
 The immigrant's roots are in their specific African nation, while Black Americans' ethnicity stems from the unique US experiences of slavery, Jim Crow, and the Civil Rights Movement, shaping a distinct culture with its own music, food, and traditions.
 This blurring of identities has led to misunderstandings and misrepresentations of Black Americans by those who, while also Black, do not share their specific ethnic background (Barack Obama, Kamala Harris, etc.)

 Despite typically carrying segments of DNA shaped by contributions from peoples of Indigenous America, Europe, Africa, and the Americas, the genetics of African Americans can span across more than several continents.
 Within the African American population, there are no mono-ethnic backgrounds from outside of the U.S., and mono-racial backgrounds are in the minority.
-Through forced enslavement and admixing, the African American ethnicity, race, lineage, culture, and identity are indigenous to the United States of America.
-African American ethnicity, race, lineage, culture and identity are not indigenous to America.
-The transatlantic and Intra-American slave trade both invalidate that statement.